 The Company fair values its acquisition entities which hold Clairvest's interest in its investee companies as well as other assets and liabilities.
-Distributions, interest, dividends and fees earned from and realized gains or losses and net changes in unrealized gains or losses on the investee companies held by acquisition entities, including foreign exchange fluctuations and the hedging activities related to managing the foreign currency exposure of these investments, and income taxes incurred by these acquisition entities, are reflected in net investment gain (loss) until the net proceeds are distributed out of these acquisition entities, at which point the Company would record a distribution or a dividend from acquisition entities and reverse the net investment gain or loss which had previously been recorded.
+Distributions, interest, dividends and fees earned from and realized gains or losses and net changes in unrealized gains or losses on the investee companies held by acquisition entities, including foreign exchange fluctuations and the hedging activities related to managing the foreign currency exposure of these investments, and income taxes incurred by these acquisition entities, are reflected in net investment loss until the net proceeds are distributed out of these acquisition entities, at which point the Company would record a distribution or a dividend from acquisition entities and reverse the net investment gain or loss which had previously been recorded.

-The following tables summarize the net investment gain or loss of investee companies, aggregated by industry concentration, for the quarters and nine months ended December 31, 2022 and 2021.
+The following tables summarize the net investment gain or loss of investee companies, aggregated by industry concentration, for the quarters and six months ended September 30, 2023 and 2022.
 This net investment gain or loss is inclusive of the foreign exchange hedging activities related to these investments: